 The word “philosophy” relates to Greek words that mean roughly “love of wisdom.”
 Philosophy is an academic discipline with a certain history and content.
 The content of philosophy courses at Shippensburg is primarily related to Western philosophers and thinkers.

-The curriculum of the philosophy minor is designed to allow students maximum intellectual freedom.
-Students must take a minimum of 6 courses or 18 credits of philosophy, including 2 of the 3 required courses:
+The curriculum of the philosophy minor is designed to allow you maximum intellectual freedom.
+You must take a minimum of 6 courses or 18 credits of philosophy, including 2 of the 3 required courses:

 - PHL248 History of Ancient and Medieval Philosophy